Morris & Co

 Photo: Peter Hildebrand

 Morris & Co.
 (1875-1940) was the successor to original business of Morris, Marshall, Faulkner & Co.
-William Morris had always been the driving force behind ‘the Firm’ and he finally determined to remove his earlier partners and to take the business into his own hands, with Burne-Jones as principal designer.
-The business flourished, producing stained glass windows the length and breadth of the country.
-It continued long after the deaths of Morris (1896) and Burne-Jones (1898), although without any great developments of style, and often continuing to use Burne-Jones’s designs.
+William Morris was always the driving force behind the ‘Firm’, and the change of name reflected his taking the business fully under his personal control, without partners, and with Burne-Jones as principal designer.
+The business continued long after the deaths of Morris (1896) and Burne-Jones (1898), although without any great developments of style, and often continuing to use Burne-Jones’s designs.
 The role of chief designer passed to J H Dearle and, on his death in 1932 to W H Knight.
 It finally closed in 1940.

 Sources: